joshuavictorchen/neutrino/README.rst

 3. How are XYZ currencies performing *relative to each other, from the perspective of Y point in time*?

 These are relatively simple examples, but one can imagine the usefulness of this data as a starting point \
 for constructing meaningful portfolio trackers and trading algorithms.

-At the risk of derailing this high-level \
-overview, here's a simple prototype view that shows the performance of various currencies relative to BTC \
+At the risk of derailing this high-level overview, here's a simple prototype view that shows the performance \
-using a fixed frame of reference:
+of various currencies relative to BTC using a fixed frame of reference.
+This kind of view gives a clear apples-to-apples \
+performace comparison across currencies, and eliminates the moving window problem by using a fixed reference point in time. \
+This particular chart is useful for traders who prefer BTC over fiat:

 .. figure:: docs/_images/proto-view.jpg

-This kind of view gives a clear apples-to-apples performace comparison across currencies, and eliminates the \
-moving window problem by using a fixed reference point in time.
-This particular chart is useful for traders who \
-prefer BTC over fiat.

 Development Approach
 --------------------